comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 ## What's next

 We are still very keen on offering the missing feature of selling XMR for BTC.
+We are hoping to pick that feature up once transaction chaining becomes possible on Monero.

-Outside of that, we also had some ideas on what _could_ be built on top of or with our tool:
+Additionally, we also had some ideas on what _could_ be built on top of or with our tool:

 - Swaps completely in the browser:
   Rust is a great language for targeting WASM.